uchicago-cs/cmsc22000/website/content/project/presentation.md

 ## Presentation Format

 We suggest you allocate roughly 5 minutes for each portion of the presentation.
 That said, it would be prudent to plan to speak for no more than 12-13 minutes, to give yourself some wiggle room.
-Please note that the design/implementation and demo portions can be interwoven together, as opposed to treating them and completely distinct portions.
+Please note that the design/implementation and demo portions can be interwoven together, as opposed to treating them as completely distinct portions.

 Take into account that the demo/presentation itself doesn't have to be delivered by all team members.
 In fact, for a 15 minute presentation, you probably want no more than 2-3 people speaking in total (but as many of you should be at the presentation, in case there are any questions that need to be answered by a specific team member)